i-Learn-SKOS/graphql-ld-querying/README_DEVELOPERS.md

 ## Publishing

 - Update version in package.json
-- Commit, push and tag with the version from package.json
+- Commit, push and tag with the version from package.json (v1.0.0 for package.json 1.0.0)
 - Execute:
 ```
 npm login